rocketbot-cl/openai/README.md

 This command allows you to make a query to OpenAI.
 The connection command must be executed previously.

 3. Transcribe audio
 This command transcribes an audio to text.
+The connection command must be executed previously.